eclipse-iofog/iofog.org/content/docs/2.1/reference-iofogctl/reference-kinds.md

 ## ControlPlane

-The Control Plane component specifies all the resources required to deploy the ioFog Control Plane on a set of remote hosts.
+The `ControlPlane` kind specifies all the details required to deploy the ioFog Control Plane on a set of remote hosts.

 ```yaml
 apiVersion: iofog.org/v2